Overview

 ITEM 12 – BROKERAGE PRACTICES

-factors, including but not limited to the following: the broker's capital depth; the broker/dealer's market
+including but not limited to the following: the broker's capital depth; the broker/dealer's market access; the

-access; the broker/dealer's transaction confirmation and account statement practices; the knowledge of
+broker/dealer's transaction confirmation and account statement practices; the knowledge of negotiated

-negotiated commission rates and spreads currently available; the nature and character of the markets for
+commission rates and spreads currently available; the nature and character of the markets for the security

-the security or instrument to be purchased or sold; the desired timing of the transaction; the execution,
+or instrument to be purchased or sold; the desired timing of the transaction; the execution, clearance and

-clearance and settlement capabilities of the broker/dealer selected and others considered; the reputation
+settlement capabilities of the broker/dealer selected and others considered; the reputation and perceived

-and perceived soundness of the broker selected and others considered; the knowledge of any actual or
+soundness of the broker selected and others considered; the knowledge of any actual or apparent

-apparent operational problems of a broker; the other services, including research, supplied by the
+operational problems of a broker; the other services, including research, supplied by the broker/dealer; and

 Concurrent with our engagement with you for investment advisory services, we will recommend that you

-no requirement that you use Pershing for your custodian in connection with our engagement.
-You may
+requirement that you use Pershing for your custodian in connection with our engagement.
+You may elect

-elect to use the custodian of your choice, and we encourage you to consider alternative custodians as
+to use the custodian of your choice, and we encourage you to consider alternative custodians as you deem

 recommendation to you.
 Since the amount of potential compensation, products offered, or services